By James Razko

 PURSUE WHAT IS MEANINGFUL (NOT WHAT IS EXPEDIENT)

-In one sentence: Sacrifice for the future and live a meaningful life.
+One sentence Summary, 12 Rules for Life: Rule 7: Sacrifice for the future and live a meaningful life.

 The Pursuit of Sacrifice